-The Classic network includes Participating Providers who are either employed by us or contract directly or indirectly with us to provide covered Services for Members enrolled in this Traditional Plan.
-You pay the Cost Share amount shown on your "Benefit Summary" when you receive covered Services from Participating Providers and Participating Facilities.
+In-Network Providers who offer Enhanced Benefits are identified with an asterisk in the provider directory.
+You pay the Enhanced Benefit Cost Share amount shown on your "Benefit Summary" when you receive covered Services from one of these designated In-Network Providers.